sadakpramodh/Parts-Of-Speech-Tagger-for-English/README.md

 This project will live on www.sadakpramodh.azurewebsites.net/posTagger

+You can use , rebuild and do more but if it is helpful please donate money it helps me to meet my needs and coding is a skill needs a lot of time.

+UPA : sadakpramodh@upi
+Paypal : sadakpramodh@live.com
+Aadhar : 5652 3088 8484

 This is a PHP + MySql Implementation of Eric Brill's Rule based part of speech tagger.
 This is a port of GPoSTTL from C to PHP, with certain modifications such as removal of unwanted lemmatizer.
 Distributed under the same license as GPoSTTL.